EndPointCorp/end-point-blog/2023/12/building-real-time-application-with-signalr-and-.net8.md

 position.z = 100
 ```

-This is the basic way of implmenting SignlaR in the project to achieve real-time functionality.
+This is the basic way of implementing SignlaR in the project to achieve real-time functionality.
 Now, we'll dive deep into creating a but more practical usage that can be extended for other use.

 ### Adding more features
 >One thing to note is Hubs are transient, so we cannot store state in the property of hub class.
 Each hub method call is executed on a new hub instance.